harrisri/CS362-004-S2018/projects/harrisri/README.md

-My name is Riley Harrison, ONID: harrisri
+This is my assignment-1 submission!